ethstorage/web3url-doc/structure/mode-resource-request.md

 🟠 This resolve mode is in draft status (ERC-6944) and could be modified, although unlikely.

 A ``resource request`` resolve mode smart contract is designed for the ``web3://`` protocol.
-In this case, any path is valid, and the smart contract will usually returned some content for at least the root path.
+In this case, any path is valid, and all the requests go through the ``request()`` method, which returns an HTTP status code, HTTP headers and the body.

 Compared to the ``manual`` mode: